 My parents came from New York and Vermont, but I was raised in Atlanta, Georgia.
 Growing up, I felt like a stranger in a strange land.
 I came very close to dying twice.
 The first time, I was hit by a car at age 7.
 The second time, when I was 20, I almost drowned.
-This last time, I was penetrated so deeply that I had to face the depths of my own mind and heart, and this brought me to the dharma.
+This last time, I was penetrated so deeply that I had to face the depths of my own mind and heart, and after a long search, this brought me to the dharma and meditation practice.

 I met Chögyam Trungpa Rinpoche in 1975 and studied and practiced the Buddhist and Shambhala teachings for twelve years with him, and in particular worked with him on translating Tibetan texts into English.
 For ten years, I studied and taught at Naropa University in the Buddhist Studies department.
 For many years, I served as an acharya or senior teacher for Sakyong Mipham Rinpoche and also studied intensively with Khenpo Tsultrim Gyamtso Rinpoche.
-I have practiced Taoist qigong for 12 years with Eva Wong, who has authorized me to teach.
+I practiced and taught Taoist qigong for many years with Eva Wong.

-I now live in Nova Scotia with my wife, Rhiannon.
+I live in Port Williams, Nova Scotia in the beautiful Annapolis Valley with my wife, Rhiannon.
 I have a daughter, Karuna, and a step-son, Julian.

 To Know The Dark